jaydenc3399/sep11-freedom-project/tool/learning-log.md

             player.move(0, SPEED);
         });
 ```
 After trying this I pressed the keys and it allowed the sprite to move in the direction I wanted by clicking that key I designated the direction to move to.
-### This caused my code to have a error on pickcode and I was not able to see anything on my screen except a error message so I placed it back
+Which helped me realize I dont have to just code it directly to function on the arrows.

 ## Try next: Something that I would love to try next would be to animate the spirte where it can create some affects like a kaboom or a explosion and see how I can incoperate this into my game later on for the freedom project.
+Another thing I will try next is maybe trying to make it so that the letters like the ones that control the sprites direction if I can assign a second key to it so that it will respond to any of the two keys I assigned to it.